tijlleenders/ZinZen-user-talk/_posts/2022-05-01-App-update.md

 - **First ever walk-in contributor**
 Also special thanks to [ashiquemushtaq](https://github.com/ashiquemushtaq)!
-He found the ZinZen repo somehow, starred it, and fixed an issue.  🙏**Thanks!**
+He found the ZinZen® repo somehow, starred it, and fixed an issue.  🙏**Thanks!**

 ## Invisible updates
 - A warm welcome to our new contributors: